Skip to Content

 Worms are a common problem for horse owners.
 They often cause a horse to lose weight, have a poor appetite, and be lethargic.
 In severe cases, horse owners may also notice blood in their horse’s stool.

-While there are many effective worming products on the market, the best way to prevent worms is to practice good hygiene and maintain a clean stable.
-It’s also important to regularly check your horse for signs of worms and have them examined by a veterinarian if you suspect they may have a problem.
+While many effective worming products are on the market, the best way to prevent worms is to practice good hygiene and maintain a clean stable.
+It’s also important to regularly check your horse for signs of worms and have it examined by a veterinarian if you suspect a problem.

 Here is a list of signs a horse may be infected with worms: